Skip navigation

 FWA is continuing to grow solidly in terms of the:

-• Adoption: Proportion of service providers offering it over 5G
+• Adoption: Proportion of service providers offering FWA over 5G

 • Monetization: Share of service providers with speed-based tariff plans